keerthimethuku/currency-converter-app/README.md

-# Currency-Converter
+# Currency Converter App
-Developed a real-time currency converter that fetches exchange rates using a free API.
-The application allows users to convert currencies based on country codes and displays corresponding country flags for better visualization.
-Integrated a free API to fetch real-time currency exchange rates.
+A simple and responsive Currency Converter Web App that allows users to convert values between different currencies in real-time using a free exchange rate API.